-Continuing Medical Education (CME) credits and Continuing Education Unit (CEU) credits for Social Work may be available.
+Continuing Medical Education (CME) credits, as well as Category I and II Continuing Education Unit (CEU) credits for Social Work may be available.

 Training sessions cover a variety of topics including: